OAButton/discussion/Design & Management docs/Bug management.md

 In each case, the first step is to thank a user & let them know we're looking at it (or provide a fix).
 The final step should be to close the issue / ticket on Github / Zendesk.

+#  System Management

 #  Common bug types and user support issues & their responses

 ## Login email not arriving

 * Usually not a bug, just a user support need.
 Should be handled in Zendesk.
 * Point person: Sarah

+Steps to manage:
+* Ask them to add donotreply@openaccessbutton.org to their whitelist
+* Check their email on Mailgun & advise depending on if there is an error show
+* Ask them to try again

 Example: <<insert>>